Ladams537/lora-env/README.md

 ## 🏗️ System Architecture

-The system follows a **"Store and Forward"** topology optimized for intermittent connectivity, extreme low power, and intelligent processing.
+The system follows a **"Store and Forward"** topology optimised for intermittent connectivity, extreme low power, and intelligent processing.

 ```
 ┌─────────────────┐